codegik/pocs/architecture/storage-migration/architecture.md

 ### 📐 4.
 Principles

 1. Customer centric.
+2. Data availability and integrity.
+Users should not notice the migration.
-3. Observability first, expose metrics and logs to enable tracking and monitor anything.
+3. Observability, expose metrics and logs to enable tracking and monitor anything.
-4. Use idempotency to prevent duplications and improve distributed integrity.
-5. TBD.
-6. Use smaller API contracts as much as we can, and versioning is a requirement.
+4. Cost-effective, reduce costs and keep the system available.

 ## 🏗️ 5.
 Overall Diagrams